Sula (novel): Synopsis

 One day, Hannah tries to light a fire outside and her dress catches fire.
-Eva sees this happening from upstairs and jumps out the window in an attempt to smother the flames to save her daughter's life.
-An ambulance comes, but Hannah dies en route to the hospital, and her mother is injured as well.
-The incident proves Eva's fierce love for her daughter despite previous tension.
-Sula, however, had stood on the porch and watched her mother burn.
-Other residents of the Bottom suggest perhaps Sula was stunned by the incident, but Eva believes she stood and watched because she was "interested".
+Eva sees this happening from upstairs and jumps out the window in an attempt to save her daughter's life.
+Sula, who was sitting on the porch, simply watched her mother burn.
+An ambulance comes, but Hannah dies en route to the hospital, with Eva injured as well.
+Other residents of the Bottom believe Sula remained still because she was stunned by the incident.
+Eva believes that Sula stood and watched out of curiosity.

-Nel chooses to marry, which implicitly breaks the bond of the girls who promised to share everything.
-Sula follows a wildly divergent path and lives a life of ardent independence and total disregard for social conventions.
-Shortly after Nel's wedding, Sula leaves the Bottom for a period of 10 years.
+As an adult, Nel chooses to get married, breaking the childhood promise of the girls to share everything.
+Sula lives a life of ardent independence and total disregard for social conventions.
+Shortly after Nel's wedding, Sula leaves the Bottom for 10 years.
 She has many affairs and attends college.
-When she returns to the Bottom and to Nel, now a conventional wife and mother, they reconcile briefly.
+When she returns to the Bottom and to Nel, who became a conventional wife and mother, they reconcile briefly.

-The rest of the town, however, regard Sula as the very personification of evil for her blatant disregard of social conventions.
-Their hatred in part rests upon Sula's affairs with the husbands of townspeople, though Hannah did this very thing with much less criticism.
-The hate is crystallized when the husbands start a rumor that Sula slept with white men, successfully turning the whole town against her, though it is implied at the end that Sula was not hurt by anyone's opinions except Nel's.
-Ironically, the community's labeling of Sula as evil actually improves their own lives, as her presence in the community gives them the impetus to live harmoniously with one another, as well as treat each other better.
-For instance, Sula's affairs give the wives a reason to soothe the bruised egos of their husbands, while Sula's lack of family at her age is scorned by all the women and causes them to be better mothers.
-What confuses the town even more is how Shadrack, who treats everyone poorly, always treats Sula with chivalry.
+The rest of the town grows to resent Sula, in part because of her many affairs with married men.
+The husbands start a rumor that Sula slept with white men, worsening the town's opinion of Sula.
+The town's hatred of Sula gives them the impetus to live harmoniously with one another, as well as treat each other better.
+Sula's affairs give the wives a reason to soothe the bruised egos of their husbands, while Sula's lack of family at her age is scorned by all the women and causes them to be better mothers.
+Though Shadrack is typically vulgar and shocking to other townspeople, he treats Sula with respect.

-The final nail in the coffin of their friendship is an affair Sula has with Nel's husband, Jude, who subsequently abandons Nel.
-Just before Sula dies in 1940, they reconcile half-heartedly.
-With Sula's death, the harmony that had reigned in the town quickly dissolves, as the couples begin bickering again and the women complain about motherhood again.
-Sula dies alone, and the community doesn't even attend her funeral.
+Nel and Sula end their friendship after Sula has an affair with Nel's husband Jude.
+Just before Sula died in 1940, they reconciled half-heartedly.
+With Sula's death, the harmony that had reigned in the town quickly dissolved.
+Sula dies alone with no one to attend her funeral.
 Shadrack, whose PTSD has faded enough for loneliness to crawl back in, is the only one saddened by her death.